Bartholinitis: causes, symptoms and treatment of the disease. Bartholinitis - treatment at home

 PathologyPeculiarities

-- if there is no inflammation - it does not hurt, does not bother
+- if there is no inflammation, it does not hurt, does not bother

 Furuncle, carbuncle- Inflammation of the hair follicle and sebaceous gland;

-- pain tolerable;
+- the pain is tolerable;

 - can be located in any part of the labia – above, below